Xiaocheng-Zhang/CS4500/CS4500-Assignment-3/part1/REPO.md

 ```

 - For failed tests, they are subtle problems which are not problems.
 It is easy to handle these cases by update their "args.print_col_type" method with more type checker in 229 in sorer.
-- In contrast to other groups' work, this program has many advantages:
+- In contrasts to other groups' work, this program has many advantages:
   - It has simplified methods, which reduced redundant code.
   - Has many comments that help readers understand the whole program.
 - However, they used python.
 They don't need to handle most problems.